 Information about the class

 Following is a summary to give you an idea of what to expect on the day of class.

 You will be informed of the time you need to arrive on the day of your LTC class.
 Please arrive promptly and someone will be there to show you the classroom, restrooms and, most importantly, the coffee/snack area.
 The range address is 491 W. Valley Ridge Blvd, Lewisville, TX 75057.
 Please be aware traffic on I-35 is horrible and be sure you give yourself plenty of travel time.

 If you have chosen one of our morning classes, will have the coffee brewing for all those who need it!
 Please keep all firearms UNLOADED and put away in some type of case.
 We will not be touching these until we are safely in the shooting range area.

 The State of Texas mandates this class to last 4 hours not including the time for the qualification or any breaks we take so the total time will be 5-6 hours.
 For your comfort and convenience, we have vending machines with water, cold drinks and snacks, but you are welcome to bring your own if you like.
 We will not be stopping for a formal lunch break.
 This is a very relaxed environment and the instructor promises to take plenty of short breaks throughout the day.

-You will need at least 50 rounds of ammunition and a firearm of at least .32 caliber or greater.
+You will need at least 50 rounds of ammunition.
 We recommend you bring 100 rounds just to be on the safe side.
 If you don’t have your own pistol, there will be firearms at the range you may rent for $5.
 However, keep in mind you will need to purchase the ammo from the range for those guns.

 Also, please bring your own eye and ear protection if you have them.
 If not, you may purchase a set at the range for about $5 or we have several nicer sets to choose from.